AdrianWeaver/codingame_makefile/README.md

 This file is by default named "codingame_sync_file" Obviously, please make sure to update the makefile sources and include_files variables.

+IMPORTANT:
+Your files must end with a newline for now (especially on .h/.hpp files).
+A future patch should remove this need.

 Enjoy!